5,276,406 members and growing! (16,097 online)

 Execution proofs

-An execution proof version "AT1" is the textual representation (in base 16) of the first 8 bytes of the SHA256 hash of the following concatenated information (of the token):
+An execution proof version "AT1" is made of the first 15 characters of the textual representation (in radix 32) of the MAC-SHA256 of the following concatenated information (of the token):

-• The token fields which are hashed to generate the token integrity hash (without the token field separators).
+• The token fields which are used to generate the token integrity code (without the token field separators).

 Reference code format